status-im/nimbus-eth2/docs/the_nimbus_book/src/build.md

 # Build from source

 Building Nimbus from source ensures that all hardware-specific optimizations are turned on.
 The build process itself is simple and fully automated, but may take a few minutes.

 !!! note "Nim"
-    Nimbus is written in the [Nim](https://nim-lang.org) programming language - the correct version will automatically be downloaded as part of the build process!
+    Nimbus is written in the [Nim](https://nim-lang.org) programming language.
+    The correct version will automatically be downloaded as part of the build process!

 ## Prerequisites